m3lawren/sortable-challenge/README.md

 ## Performance

 The initial performance with this algorithm took about 1min to process the sample dataset on my Linode 1024.
-I'm impatient, so I decided to see if I could make some improvements:
+After making the following improvements, runtime decreased to approximately 30sec on the same machine.

 1. The first thing I did was merge pairs of steps together.
 Steps 1&2, 3&4 and 5&6 are actually done at the same time.
 The code checks the regexes for a match, and then depending on whether or not the family is found it adds the product to either the `matchedFamily` or `matchedNoFamily` list.
 Then when it is done looping over the products, it will return `matchedFamily` if it is non-empty, then try and return `matchedNoFamily` if it is non-empty.
 If both are empty it moves to the next step.
 This was done in [c0a3190ea4](https://github.com/m3lawren/sortable-challenge/commit/c0a3190ea47ae49c263d7f273a90843799acf120).
 1. The second thing was to switch off case-insensitivity in the regex compilation.
 Since it was already lower-casing all relevant strings, there was a small improvement to be had at no cost.
 This was done in [2970d1dbd1](https://github.com/m3lawren/sortable-challenge/commit/2970d1dbd1407b9ab8a3ff5a631e9270fc9626f7).